What is a charism?

 the heart of our charism.

-In prayer (or worship) we build up a friendship with 'the God whom we know loves us', as St. Teresa of Avila described it.
+(or worship) we build up a friendship with 'the God whom we know loves us', as St. Teresa of Avila described it.

-In community building (or fraternity) we encounter God in our brothers and sisters, who comfort and challenge us.
+building (or fraternity) we encounter God in our brothers and sisters, who comfort and challenge us.

-In service (also known as mission, apostolate, or ministry) we open
+(also known as mission, apostolate, or ministry) we open

 ourselves to be God's hands in the world, responding to the needs of